-Chainspotted Geometer — Cingilia catenaria (Drury): This spanworm–also referred to as the Chain-dotted Geometer–is usually found in low numbers on Maine cranberry beds but it is regarded as a “boom and bust” species overall in nature.
-In addition to cranberry, the larvae also feed on a wide variety of trees and shrubs, and are often conspicuously abundant in peatlands.
-Literature from an entomologist (Baker) from 1972 says that the species prefers blueberries, huckleberries, and small trees growing in pastures or cut-over areas.
-With blueberries in that list, this is a pest for us to be watchful of, and explains why it is also seen in New Jersey cranberries.
-Severe local outbreaks occurred on cranberry in Cape Cod in 1927 and 1934, but in more recent times its numbers have declined such that it even appeared on the Massachusetts endangered species list at one time.
+Chainspotted Geometer (Chain-dotted Geometer) — Cingilia catenaria (Drury): This spanworm, also referred to as the Chain-dotted Geometer, is usually found in low numbers on Maine cranberry beds but it is regarded as a “boom and bust” species overall in nature.
+In addition to cranberry, the larvae also feed on a wide variety of trees and shrubs including: alder, bayberry, birch, blueberry, bog laurel, gale, huckleberry, larch, leatherleaf, maple, northern white cedar, oak, pine, poplar, sweet fern and willow.
+It is often conspicuously abundant in peatlands.
+Severe local outbreaks occurred on cranberry in Cape Cod in 1927 and 1934, but in more recent times its numbers in Massachusetts have declined such that it even appeared on the Massachusetts endangered species list at one time.

 Caterpillar Description: Yellow to straw-colored with round black spots on various parts of their bodies.
 There is a row of conspicuous white spots along each side of the body, mostly above the spiracles.
 Most of these spots are bordered with one black spot in front and another behind.
 When full grown, they are about 1.5 to 2 inches long, and as they mature they have the habit of hanging straight downward, motionless, during the day.
 They feed mainly in the early evening and into the night.
 The pupal stage lasts about a month and the moths appear in September and very early October at which point they mate and lay eggs which overwinter [See also pages 32-33 of Cranberry Insects of the Northeast by A.L.
 Averill & M.M.
 Sylvia (1998)].